 Third, while I don’t yet have a full six-month emergency fund, I had enough to cover the incidental expenses that followed without going into debt, or impact our ability to pay our regular bills.

 Finally, I had health insurance, without which I would have been looking at a five figure bill to settle on my own.

 Although I didn’t cheap-out on my car insurance coverage, there were aspects that I’ve since changed or added.

 First, my deductible ($1,000) kept my monthly payment down a few bucks, but it was a big hit to have waited as long as I did to be reimbursed.

 Second, I didn’t opt-in for rental car coverage.
 Especially in a city like Boston, rental expenses can be prohibitively expensive.
 And while my fiancee and I made due with one car, it was another big hit to our quality of life that left us depending on a much less reliable vehicle.

 Most importantly, I allowed myself to not understand what it truly means to be covered by auto insurance.
 At the end of the day (or year) you might get what’s owed to you back.
 But without understanding the process of submitting a claim, or knowing exactly how much an incident like this would cost, I allowed myself dangerously close to letting an errant driver break apart the financial security I’d worked so hard to obtain.

-So now might be a good time to check — how does our car insurance stick up?
-You can learn more about car insurance coverage options here or get free quotes from top auto insurance companies here.
+So now might be a good time to check — how does our car insurance stack up?
+You can learn more about car insurance coverage options here or check out insurance policies in your area.